-Party Financing Score: 8

-The Canada Elections Act requires registered parties or electoral-district associations to issue income-tax receipts for contributions, and to make public reports on the state of their finances.
+Party Financing Score: 8 The Canada Elections Act requires registered parties or electoral-district associations to issue income-tax receipts for contributions, and to make public reports on the state of their finances.
 Furthermore, the act requires registered parties to report and make public all contributions of more than CAD 5.
 Elections Canada provides access to the full database online for public use.
 Corporations, trade unions, associations and groups are prohibited from contributing to political parties.
-Only individuals are allowed to contribute, to a maximum of CAD 1,100 per year to registered parties, a maximum of CAD 1,100 to electoral candidates, and finally an additional maximum of CAD 1,100 to candidates in political party leadership contests.
+Only individuals are allowed to contribute, with maximum limits on separate donations to registered parties, electoral candidates, and candidates in political party leadership contests.
 Individuals receive generous tax credits for political donations.
 Political parties are also funded by the government.
 Each registered federal political party that received at least 2% of all valid votes in the last general election, or at least 5% of the valid votes in the electoral districts in which it had a candidate, was given CAD 2.04 per vote received in the 2011 election.
-However, the current government reduced the subsidy to CAD 1.53 on April 1, 2012.
+However, the current government reduced the subsidy to CAD 1.53 on 1 April 2012.
 The subsidy is slated to be further reduced on each subsequent April 1, until it is eliminated in 2015.
 Of the ways in which federal parties are allocated public funding, the per-vote subsidy is largely considered to be the most democratic, so this measure may be seen as negative from the perspective of the fairness of party financing.
+In 2014, parliament passed bill C-23, which implemented a number of lesser changes to the rules governing political financing, including a measure increasing annual limits for contributions to registered parties, registered associations, candidates, and nomination and leadership contestants from CAD 1,100 to CAD 1,500 per year, with further increases of CAD 25 per year after the first year.
+The amount that candidates and leadership contestants may contribute to their own campaigns was respectively raised to CAD 5,000 and CAD 25,000.
+Citation: